spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/16-Week_Project-2-Contd/README.md

 At the start of this unit, you will add regional content to the class-specific repo.

 The four programming languages included in Regional content are Java, C#, PHP, and Python.
 Each folder contains its own Power Pack, a unit of async content for that programming language.
+These folders are located [here](../../../01-Class-Content/25-Power-Packs/).

 Because this content is asynchronous, you won’t teach it during your class.
 You will provide it to students by uploading it to the class-specific repo.